About Building Policies

 Complex Event: must be canceled at least 10 business days prior to the event to avoid fees.

-Cancelations received less than 3 days prior to the event date will be charged 100% of event costs.
+Cancelations received less than 10 business days will be charged 50% of costs.

 Cancelations received more than 10 days prior to an event may be required to pay for non-refundable services.